-As of ratification, employee members were required to contribute 4% of pensionable earnings toward their current service cost.
-These contributions increased to 8% of pensionable earnings towards their current service costs on February 1, 2021 and further increased to 50% of the current service cost effective February 1, 2022, based on the most recently filed actuarial valuation of the defined benefit plan for funding purposes.
-The effect of this change is reflected in the results for 2022.
+As a result of ratification of the collective bargaining agreement on June 22, 2020, non-management employee members of the defined benefit plan were required to contribute 4% of pensionable earnings toward their current service cost.
+These contributions increased to 8% of pensionable earnings towards their current service costs on February 1, 2021 and further amended to 50% of the current service cost, effective February 1, 2022, based on the most recently filed actuarial valuation of the defined benefit plan for funding purposes.
+In 2023, these contributions amounted to 7% of pensionable earnings.